II. Attendance – It’s Required and Graded

 - Individual travel cannot take place during the semester on days scheduled for class instruction, Field Study sessions, or Study Tours.
 Such travel must be limited to the announced breaks, or the time before or after the semester.
 Absences caused by missed or canceled flights during individual travel will be considered unexcused and missed assignments, quizzes, and exams will be given a zero percent, regardless of efforts made to arrive on time.

 - Graded participation: Active participation is included in the computation of final grades.
-Attending all classes and actively participating when appropriate may add to your point total at the end of the semester.
-It will have a negative impact on your participation grade if you have more than one unexcused absence during the semester, including all academic activities inside and outside of the classroom.
+Attending all classes and actively participating as appropriate contributes to your overall course grade at the end of the semester.
+Unexcused absences during the semester, including all academic activities inside and outside of the classroom, will have a negative impact on your active participation grade.
 Exceptions to this policy will be made only under very unusual and unexpected circumstances.
 The decision to grant an exception will be at the discretion of the Registrar, in collaboration with the instructor or program director.

 - Study Tours: For all DIS Study Tours, you are, without exception required to travel to the destination with your group and you cannot join the tour from another destination.
 After the tour is completely over, however, you may take off on your own.
 In that case, you will have to pay your own return ticket to DIS.